 Getting to Kalaw

-Depending what time you arrive in Kalaw you may still have time for some last minute preparations or shopping for supplies at the local markets in town which close at 4pm.
-Having come to Myanmar straight from Bali my clothing options for the mountains were limited and the only shoes I had were an old pair of flip flops.
+Depending what time you arrive in Kalaw you may still have time for some last minute preparations or shopping for supplies at the local markets in town which close at 4 pm.
+Having come to Myanmar straight from Bali my clothing options for the mountains were limited and the only shoes I had were an old pair of flip-flops.
 Take my advice and come prepared with a comfortable pair of trekking shoes or boots.
-I invested in the only shoes that were somewhat appropriate for my journey at the local market for $4 USD.
+I invested in the only shoes that were somewhat appropriate for my journey to the local market for $4 USD.
 All I can say is you get what you pay for…

 Recommended Things to Bring: